pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english/part00_setup.md

 Your Cloudera ACE Workshop Lead will load the required datasets to Cloud Storage ahead of the workshop.
 If you are reproducing these labs on your own, ensure you have placed all the contents of the data folder in a Cloud Storage path of your choice.

 Each user will be assigned a username and cloud storage path.
 Each script will read your credentials from "parameters.conf" which you will have placed in your CDE File Resource.
 Before you start the labs, open the "parameters.conf" located in the "resources_files" folder and edit all three fields with values provided by your Cloudera ACE Workshop Lead.
 If you are reproducing these labs on your own you will also have to ensure that these values reflect the Cloud Storage path where you loaded the data.

-## Requirements

-In order to execute the Hands On Labs you need:
-* A Spark 3 and Iceberg-enabled CDE Virtual Cluster (Azure, AWS and Private Cloud ok).
-* Very few code changes are required but familiarity with Python and PySpark is highly recommended.
-* Bonus Lab 1 requires a Hive CDW Virtual Warehouse.
-This lab is optional.

 ## Project Setup